Skip to main content Skip to footer

 Getting your UCAT results

-You’ll know your UCAT score before you leave the test centre.
+Your UCAT score will be shared with you before leaving the test centre.
 You can also access your score report approximately 24 hours after you sit the test by logging into your UCAT account.

-As you’ll have your test result before the UCAS deadline, you can use it when deciding which medical schools to apply to.
+As you’ll have your results before the UCAS deadline, you can make an informed decision about which medical schools to apply to.
+Plus, UCAT will send your scores directly to the medical schools you select.

 Find out more about getting your UCAT score report.